-Appendix IV Abandonment of the Unit
+Appendix III Abandonment of the Unit

-Management will consider a unit abandoned if management has not received notification of any extended absence and management believes the unit has been unoccupied for thirty (30) or more consecutive days, failure to pay rent and failure to respond to notices of unpaid rent, .
+Management will consider a unit abandoned if management has not received notification of any extended absence and management believes the unit has been unoccupied for thirty (30) or more consecutive days, failure to pay rent or response to notices of unpaid rent.
 At this time management will take appropriate action to recover possession of the abandoned unit, in accordance with state and local laws.